Priyanshu-Singhz/dismissable_carousel/README.md

 # Dismissable Carousel

 ##I was working on a project and I found out that there is no direct way to dismiss a card in carousel .
-So I figured out a way to do this with some basic animation .
+So I figured out a way to use PageView for this and did this with some basic animation .

 ## Sharing this so others can get benefitted .